aleshaleksey/fansys23/04-combat.md

 Characters can therefore "rebalance" as a main action, converting SP into MP or MP into SP, at the cost of 2 to 1.
 So 2 MP would become 1 SP, or 2 SP would become 1 MP.

-For example, a mage with 39/47 SP and 0/60 MP might wish to cast a MP 1 (or higher) spell, but due to having 0 MP, lack the ability to do so.
-They might therefore convert 4 SP to MP, and end up with 33/47 SP and 2/60 MP.
-Enough to get that last spell off.
-Likewise the same mage, having just faced a few [hive beasts](monsters-npcs/monsters-and-dragons.md#hive-beast) in an ancient ruin, might have ended up with 10/47 SP but 52/60 MP, and may wish to convert 40 MP to SP, and end up with 30/47 SP but only 12/60 MP in the hopes that this will increase their chances of getting back to the surface alive.
+> *For example, the pyromancer Eleanora delved a little too deep into a ruin and cast a little too enthusiastically and now has 21/32 SP and 0/49 MP.
+She wishes to cast [Meadow of Flame](08-spell-list.md#meadow-of-flame) which requires 2 MP dice, but due to having 0 MP, lacks the ability to do so.
+She might therefore convert 4 SP to MP, and end up with 17/32 SP and 2/49 MP.
+Enough to get that last spell off as she retreats.
+On her next foray into this ancient ruin, she faces a few [hive beasts](monsters-npcs/monsters-and-dragons.md#hive-beast), which leaves her with 6/32 SP but 45/49 MP.
+She decides to convert 28 MP to SP, and end up with 20/32 SP but only 17/49 MP in the hopes that this will increase their chances of getting back to the surface alive.
+Eleanora should really be more careful.*

 ___
 ### Damage resistance